mdingena/att-client/docs/Config.md

 This option changes logging behaviour.
 The higher `logVerbosity`, the more verbose logging becomes.

 :warning: `Debug` verbosity is not recommended for regular operation.

+## `Config.resubscriptionTimeout`

+- `<number>` Time in milliseconds.
+- Defaults to 2 minutes.

+This option configures how long resubscribing to WebSocket subscriptions is allowed to take.
+When this timeout expires, a new WebSocket will be created.

 ## `Config.restBaseUrl`